20 GeV halo-like excess of the Galactic diffuse emission and implications for dark matter annihilation: Analysis methods

 \subsection{Likelihood analyses}

-In many studies fitting a model map to the LAT data, the photon counts and the model expectations are compared in each pixel.
-However, the halo-like component is expected to be much smoother than the pixel scale of 0.125$^\circ$.
+The maximum likelihood fitting is performed independently for each photon energy bin.
+In many studies that fit a model map to the LAT data, the photon counts and the model expectations are compared in each pixel.
+Since the halo-like component is expected to be much smoother than the pixel scale of 0.125$^\circ$, calculating the likelihood at a coarser resolution allows computation time to be reduced without compromising dark matter search.
 Therefore, we divide the ROI into $12 \times 12$ cells with a width of $\Delta l_c = \Delta b_c = 10^\circ$ and calculate the likelihood based on photon counts and expectations in these cells.
-This not only speeds up calculations, but also prevents the likelihood from being unnecessarily biased by pixel-scale fine discrepancies between observed counts and model predictions.
-The maximum likelihood fitting is performed independently for each photon energy bin.
-Let $C_{\rm obs, \it i}$ be the observed photon count in the $i$-th cell and $C_{\exp, i}$ be the number of photons expected from the model, and then the likelihood function based on Poisson statistics is
+Some components of the Galactic diffuse emission, such as those from interstellar gas, possess pixel-scale fine structures, which may help separate them from others by pixel-scale likelihood calculation.
+On the other hand, smoothing at coarse resolutions may reduce the impact of pixel-scale mismatches between a model map and data on the likelihood estimate.